 - Almost 1 million people die from water and sanitation-related diseases per year

-- Every day, 1000 children die from diarrhea caused by dirty water.
+- Every day, more than 700 children under five years of age die from diarrhea caused by dirty water.

 Mariama, 13, uses a new borehole installed by Oxfam as part of ongoing water and sanitation work following the Ebola crisis in Sierra Leone.
 Credit: Tommy Trenchard/Oxfam